Raghav-Uppala/Design/README.md

 # Instructions on how to setup the program

+Copy paste the code into the htdocs folder.
+Than follow the instructions on setting up the database.
+You will have to start the Apache and MySQL programs on the xammp dashboard.

 Open xammp and set up a database.

 Click new under your database and go to the sql tab.